TimeDelta/auto-psych-nosology/README.md

 They are left in the original graph in order to make alignment calculations easier.
 This preserves semantically coherent nodes (symptoms, biomarkers, treatments, etc.) while keeping diagnostic labels available for later alignment checks and ensuring that the resulting graph structure emerges independently of existing nosological vocabularies.
 This entity-level masking substantially reduces over-masking and yields more biologically meaningful connectivity patterns versus a simple token-level method.
-Only after the final partitioning is complete will alignment metrics such as normalized mutual information and adjusted Rand index be computed against HiTOP and RDoC categories.
+Only after the final partitioning is complete will alignment metrics such as normalized mutual information and ARI be computed against HiTOP and RDoC categories.
 This ensures that any observed alignment reflects genuine structural similarities rather than trivial lexical overlap, preventing a biased alignment metric.

 ### Partitioning
 Two complementary strategies were tested for discovering mesoscale structure in the multiplex psychopathology graph.
-First, a hierarchical stochastic block model (hSBM) [20], which provides a probabilistic baseline that infers discrete clusters by maximizing the likelihood of observed edge densities across multiple resolution levels.
+First, a hierarchical stochastic block model (hSBM) [21], which provides a probabilistic baseline that infers discrete clusters by maximizing the likelihood of observed edge densities across multiple resolution levels.
 This family of models gives interpretable, DSM-like partitions together with principled estimates of uncertainty, but inherits hSBM’s familiar computational burdens—quadratic scaling in the number of vertices and a rigid parametric form for block interactions.
 This was used as a baseline.
 The other model architecture tested was a **Relational Graph Convolutional Network Self-Compressing Autoencoder (RGCN-SCAE)**.